This post may contain affiliate links. Read our disclosure page for full details.

-Located in the eastern coastal region of Massachusetts, Cape Cod is the perfect place to go a relaxing Valentine’s day.
-Only 4.5 hours of driving from the stressful New York City, Cape Cod is one of the best places for a romantic weekend.
+Located in the eastern coastal region of Massachusetts, Cape Cod is the perfect place to go for a relaxing Valentine’s day couples trip.
+Only 4.5 hours of driving from stressful New York City, Cape Cod is one of the best places for a romantic weekend.

 In the summer, the beaches are crowded with kids running around, loud music blaring, and more cars than parking spaces.
 However, in February, the town is quiet due to the colder weather.
 Visitors can finally enjoy the beautiful beaches in isolation.

 Couples can stroll down the beautiful coastal areas of Cape Cod in peace, taking memorable photos and enjoying each other’s company without disturbance.
 After all, Valentine’s day should be about you two, not you two and a dozen other people.